 One year of Orgo used to be required, but most med schools accept biochemistry as well for a second semester of Orgo.
 This will also help you greatly with passing the MCAT (Medical College Admissions Test).

 You may also take a year of human physiology and anatomy and some courses in social science.
 And though not necessarily required, some courses in psychopharmacology, neurobiology, viral/bacterial pathogenesis, and immunology could be recommended as well.

-To be able to enroll in medical school after you graduated, you’ll have to take and pass the Medical College Admissions Test (MCAT), in the spring of your junior year.
-Then, you apply to medical school through AMCAS and hopefully, you will be invited for an interview.
+To be able to enroll in medical school after you graduate, you’ll have to take and pass the Medical College Admissions Test (MCAT) in the spring of your junior year.
+Then, you apply to medical school through AMCAS, and hopefully, you will be invited for an interview.

 There are many fields for students to pursue, from internal medicine and pediatrics to surgery and ophthalmology.